 Portfolio managers Arnaud Bisschop, Frédéric Dupraz, Simon Gottelier, Karen Kharmandarian and Nolan Hoffmeyer are the latest addition to the multi-affiliate family of leading investment managers at Natixis Investment Managers.
 The team have, on average, more than a decade of thematic investing experience.

-Mohammed Amor, Managing Partner and Head of Development, introduces the team’s approach to global equity investing.
+Mohammed Amor, CEO, introduces the team’s approach to global equity investing.

 How would you describe the team’s approach to investing